 This recipe is so, so, so simple and that’s why I love it so much.
 You can use your favourite grains, any combination of vegetables you happen to have in the fridge and you can choose to go crazy or not with that sweet mustard-dill sauce.
 This bowl is perfect for dinner any night or as a make-ahead lunch all week long.
-It keeps amazing in the fridge and can be eating warm, cold or room temperature.
+It keeps amazing in the fridge and can be eaten warm, cold or at room temperature.

 MORE ABOUT THESE ROASTED VEGETABLE GRAIN BOWLS…

 I used quinoa here but your favourite grain of choice, millet, or rice of any variety (wild, brown, white, etc) would all work.
 And because the only thing that makes grains of any kind better is when there’s a whole ton of roasted veggies on top!
 I went with a combination of sweet potato, broccoli, onions, Brussels sprouts, kale and chickpeas (Yes – ALL THE VEGGIES!).
 And you can definitely substitute the Brussels and the broccoli for whatever combination of vegetables you have on hand – cauliflower, peppers, carrots, the list goes on.
 Just make sure they are roasted until soft and tender and just golden brown.

 And yes I did say chickpeas!
 I love any dish with chickpeas and this is no exception.
 Especially when those chickpeas are roasted – they add such amazing texture, chew and a nutritious fibre-protein punch.